charlie-heaton/CompLab/GULP/readme.txt

 A: free_energy,
-Note for free_energy: Optimisation not correctly functioning for one of the ratios of Mg to Ca. For Gibbs free energy to be calculated, optimisation must be disabled by deleting keyword 'opti' from input file MgO.gin When adding keywords to the input file it is vital that you add these keywords to the first line of only the MgO.gin input file (NOT MgO_0Ca.gin, MgO_1Ca.gin etc.).
+Note for free_energy: Optimisation not correctly functioning for one of the ratios of Mg to Ca. For Gibbs free energy to be calculated, optimisation must be disabled by deleting keyword 'opti' from input file MgO.gin However, this will cause the program to not correctly create a graph.

+When adding keywords to the input file it is vital that you add these keywords to the first line of only the MgO.gin input file (NOT MgO_0Ca.gin, MgO_1Ca.gin etc.).
 This is because it is used as the basis for each input file created.